OpenType/opentype-layout/proposals/20151104-spacemark.md

 ### Mark to Mark (Type 6)

 Marks may attach to other marks.
-Here only the advance of the base mark is adjusted by the attachment of a mark.
-As for the Mark to Base attachment, the advance of the base mark may be adjusted if `_A + P - _P > A` in which case it becomes `_A + P - _P`.
-No adjustment is made of the origin of the base mark since there is no way of doing this without mispositioning attachment points on the base mark.

-### Cursive Attachment (Type 3)

-Except for the impact on Mark to Base attachment above, cursive attachment itself is unaffected by the SpacingAttach flag and it is ignored for this type of lookup.
+Here attachment is much like for the Mark to Base.
+Marks may have shifts and advances just like bases.
+The only difference is that after all attachment is completed, the shift of a mark is ignored.

+The effect of this approach to a long chain of stacked diacritics is that they will have to be attached twice.
+The first pass is done in reverse order with the latest mark attaching to the earlier in order to propagate all the width and shift onto the bottom mark.
+Then the marks are attached in conventional order.
+Long chains of spacing attachments are very rare.

 ## Rationale